AndrewYRevell/implantRenders/index.md

 ---
 layout: default
 ---
 **_No identifying patient information is present.
-This webpage is intended to help view intracranial EEG implants in 3D space only._**
+The [18 HIPAA-designated](https://www.hhs.gov/hipaa/for-professionals/privacy/special-topics/de-identification/index.html) direct identifiers and other indirect identifiers are not present.
+Vague language is intentionally used to limit all attempts at identification.
+This webpage is intended to navigate intracranial EEG implants in 3D space only.
+Please direct questions to:_**

 Made by Andrew Revell (Fifth-year MD/PhD student at Penn):